-The Offering comprises up to 4,300,000 Offer Shares, which are being offered to the Company's shareholders and to the public in Estonia with the issue of new ordinary shares.
+The Offering comprises up to 3,150,000 Offer Shares, which are being offered to the Company's shareholders and to the public in Estonia with the issue of new ordinary shares.
 Also investors outside Estonia may participate provided that they act in accordance with the laws of their jurisdiction.
 The Offering shall take place in Estonia.

-The Company's shareholders fixed in the share register on 11 July 2011 at 23:59 (Estonian time) shall be granted the pre-emptive right to subscribe for the Offer Shares.
+The Company's shareholders fixed in the share register on 25 May 2011 at 23:59 (Estonian time) shall be granted the pre-emptive right to subscribe for the Offer Shares.
 One Subscription Right per each Share shall be issued.
 A total of 31,494,850 Subscription Rights will be issued to the Company's shareholders.
 Investors may submit a Subscription Undertaking with or without Subscription Rights.
-The Subscription Rights shall be transferred on 18 July 2011 at 23:59 (Estonian time) at the latest to those securities accounts where the shares of Baltika were registered on 11 July 2011 at 23:59 (Estonian time).
-In order to obtain a preferential right for the subscription of a new share, it is necessary to have seven point thirty two (7.32) subscription rights.
+The Subscription Rights shall be transferred within the period of 26 May to 6 June 2011 to those securities accounts where the shares of Baltika were registered on 25 May 2011 at 23:59.
+In order to obtain a preferential right for the subscription of a new share, it is necessary to have ten (10) subscription rights.

-Upon completion of the Offering, and assuming that all Offer Shares are subscribed for, there will be up to 35,794,850 Company's shares issued and outstanding.
-The Offer Shares represent approximately 12.0% of the Company's share capital following the Offering and approximately 13.7% of the Company's share capital prior to the Offering.
+Upon completion of the Offering, and assuming that all Offer Shares are subscribed for, there will be up to 34,644,850 Company's shares issued and outstanding.
+The Offer Shares represent approximately 9.1% of the Company's share capital following the Offering and approximately 10.0% of the Company's share capital prior to the Offering.

 The allocation of the Offer Shares has been predetermined, i.e. in case all Subscription Rights are used to subscribe for the Offer Shares, there will be no remaining Offer Shares (the "Remaining Shares") to allocate in the general tranche (i) to new investors who subscribed for the Offer Shares without Subscription Rights and (ii) to investors who subscribed for the Offer Shares more than entitled with respective Subscription Rights.
+In case there will be Remaining Shares to allocate in the general tranche, the Company in consultation with the advisers will decide the allocation of the Remaining Shares.
+This will take place following the end of the Offer Period (as defined below).